 We collect personal information in the following ways:

-- Automatically, when you authenticate using your U-M credentials and when you use the ResponsiBLUE application.
+- Automatically by U-M, when you authenticate using your U-M credentials and when you use the ResponsiBLUE application.

-- From other U-M sources, to share with certain users the date of their last COVID-19 test and an evaluation of their compliance with U-M Ann Arbor campus undergraduate mandatory COVID-19 testing program.
+- From other U-M sources, when we use COVID-19 testing and quarantine/isolation information available in U-M systems to share with Ann Arbor campus students an evaluation of their compliance with the COVID-19 testing program.

 What Type of Information We Collect

 The ResponsiBLUE application collects or has access to the following information: